 Energetic trekkers from all around the world visit Nepal for Annapurna Base Camp Trek.
-It is accessible throughout the year, but September has a specialised attachment with it.
+It is accessible throughout the year, but September has a specialized attachment to it.
 The skies are clear because Monsoon has recently passed by, the trails and forests are green, and everything feels alive in September.

-The landscape, thundering waterfalls, fast-flowing rivers, and streams are in its vigorous form.
+The landscape, thundering waterfalls, fast-flowing rivers, and streams are in their vigorous form.
 It feels cold breeze is calling your name and thanking you for this visit.
-Mountain vistas of Annapurna and Machhapuchhre are breathtaking.
+The mountain vistas of Annapurna and Machhapuchhre are breathtaking.

 Annapurna Base Camp trek in September takes you to the base camp of Annapurna as well as Machhapuchhre.
 September offers you the best climatic condition and the most pleasant temperature.
 The skies are clear and bright with a perfect view of the Himalayan range.

 Walking through the thriving forest and diverse terrains, you will see small settlements.
 Annapurna Base Camp trek in September is not only about eye-catching natural beauties but also about culture and tradition.
 Exploring the culture and tradition of Tamang and Gurung people in this region is fascinating.

 Interacting with local people is always an exciting part of trekking in Nepal.
 People here are hospitable and friendly, and they will greet you and talk with you.
 You will know more about the lifestyle and daily routine of this region.

 Highlights of Annapurna Base Camp Trek in September

 - Perfect trekking climate and temperature.